oceanho/qa/README.md

 # Daliy Q/A

-My Daliy questions and answer.
+My Personal daliy questions and answer.